SC Officer Stomped On Man's Head While He Was In A 'Defenseless' Position, SLED Says

 The officer lost his job…

-A former Orangeburg, South Carolina police officer has been charged with assault after he allegedly stomped on a man who is disabled.
+A former Orangeburg, South Carolina police officer has been charged with assault after he stomped on a disabled 58-year-old man.

 David Lance Dukes, 38, was charged with first-degree assault and battery in the July 26 incident, according to the South Carolina Law Enforcement Division (SLED).

-On July 26, Dukes was called to 741 Colleton Street after someone called police about a person with a gun, according to the Times and Democrat, who first reported on this story.
+On July 26, Dukes responded to 741 Colleton Street after someone called police about a person with a gun, according to the Times and Democrat, who first reported on this story.
 Dukes then he ordered the man — 58-year-old Clarence Gailyard — to the ground.
 Gailyard was not armed.

 Dukes then approached Gailyard “who was in a defenseless position on his hands and knees” when Dukes “forcefully” stomped on Gailyard’s head/ neck area, according to the arrest warrant.